ldn-softdev/jtc/User Guide.md

 bash $
 ```

-> all the above examples just illustrate capabilities of the options, while the same ask probably would be easier to achive
+> all the above examples just illustrate capabilities of the options for instructional purpose.
+Practically,
-using just a single walk:
+the same ask would be easier to achive using just a single walk:
 >```bash
 >bash $ <ab.json jtc -w'<name>l:<N>v[-1][children]<C:no>f[0]<C:yes>v' -T'{"name":{{N}}, "has children": {{C}}}' -jtc
 >[